Last updated on 2026-02-02

 Graduates of the Computer Engineering Technology program can pursue a variety of career paths in Canada, including:

-• Electronics Technologist: Works on the design and development of electronic systems and devices.
+- Electronics Technologist: Works on the design, development, and testing of electronic devices and systems.

-• Software Engineer: Involved in the design, development, and maintenance of software applications.
+- Software Engineer: Involved in the development and maintenance of software applications and systems.

-• Quality Control Technologist: Ensures that products meet quality standards through testing and evaluation.
+- Quality Control Technologist: Ensures that products meet quality standards through testing and evaluation processes.

 These roles leverage the skills acquired during the program, preparing graduates for successful careers in the technology sector.